amypeniston/blog/_posts/2016-03-08-turkey-lettuce-wraps.markdown

 > 1/2 cup onion, minced
 > handful of scallions, minced
 > 5+ cloves garlic, minced
-> Stir Fry Sauce: 4 tablespoons soy sauce, 2 tablespoons brown sugar, 1 teaspoon rice wine vinegar, 1 teaspoon garlic powder, 1 teaspoon sesame oil, combined
+> Stir Fry Sauce: combine 4 tablespoons soy sauce, 2 tablespoons brown sugar, 1 teaspoon rice wine vinegar, 1 teaspoon garlic powder, 1 teaspoon sesame oil
 > 1 head of butter lettuce

+* Heat olive oil in a pan until hot.
+Sautée ground turkey in the oil until browned, crumbling the meat as it cooks.
+Once cooked, place in a large bowl to cool.
+* Add a little more olive oil to the pan and cook vegetables, starting with the mushrooms as they take the longest.
+Add in the water chestnuts, onion, scallions and garlic and sautée altogether.
+Finally, add the stir fry sauce and the cooked turkey.
+* Serve spoonfuls of the combined mixture in butter lettuce cups, dipping in the special sauces as desired.

 ### Special Sauces